chingu-voyages/v48-tier3-team-21/docs/sprint_1/team_project_ideas.md

 Update this with 1-2 ideas per team member for what your teams app project.

 To set this up add each teammates name in the `teammate name` column.
-Everyone on the team should then updated it, adding 1-2 ideas along with a short description.
+Everyone. on the team should then updated it, adding 1-2 ideas along with a short description.
 Keep in mind that the descriptions should be only 1-3 short sentences.